 As the owner or manager of a restaurant, you have a lot on your proverbial plate.
 Taking care of customers, making sure staff shows up on time, and having enough inventory to cover the menu is just the start.
 Through it all, you must also have a continuous eye on the bottom line.
 There are some costs of doing business, like taxes and insurance, that you can’t control.
 The trick to seeing a positive impact is to concentrate on the costs you can control.
 The largest of those controllable costs are your labor costs.

-Overstaffing, improperly managing schedules, and overlooking state and national labor laws are some of the ways that managers make mistakes that end up costing the restaurant money.
-Check out our five quick tips for restaurant managers to control labor costs and add to their bottom line.
+Overstaffing, improperly managing schedules, and overlooking state and national labor laws are some of the ways managers make mistakes that end up costing the restaurant money.
+Check out our five quick tips for restaurant managers and franchise operators to control labor costs and add to their bottom line.

 1. Understand Restaurant Labor Laws

-Are you aware of your state labor laws regarding restaurant workers?
-If not, it could cost you and your restaurant a lot of time and money.
+Are you aware of your franchises’ state labor laws regarding restaurant workers?
+If not, it could cost you and your restaurants a lot of time and money.
 Knowing how many breaks workers are entitled to, if employees are responsible for customer walk-outs, whether managers can take tips, and what the minimum wage is for wait staff and bartenders are just a few of the laws you need to be familiar with.
-Violating them could lead to fines, lawsuits, or even the business closure.
+Violating them could lead to fines, lawsuits, or even the business’s closure.

 2. Cross-Train Employees

 When you have a diverse and flexible team, costs almost always go down.
 Can one of your waitresses pull double duty as a bartender?
-Is your host comfortable with bussing tables if she sees a need?
-Idle workers are costing you money.
+Is your host comfortable bussing tables if she sees a need?
+Idle workers cost you money.
 If you can train your restaurant staff to fill in the gaps, your restaurant will run smoothly and efficiently.

 3. Reduce Employee Turnover

-Training servers, chefs, and bartenders is a time-intensive and costly process.
+Training servers, chefs, and bartenders is a time-intensive and costly process, especially in a tight labor market where each employee has more value than ever.
 The more you can reduce turnover, the more you save on these costs and increase the overall brand consistency of your restaurant.
 It’s crucial to create a fun workplace that encourages high morale.
 This may include paying good employees more than the minimum, arranging team outings, providing benefits to entice workers to stay with you, and instilling an overall pride in them for the restaurant and their career.